Skip to Main Content

 There are many myths and misconceptions about the offense of “criminal mischief’ in New Jersey.
 It is prosecuted under N.J.S.A.
 2C:17-3.
 The statute covers a wide range of conduct that involves damaging, tampering with, or destroying property belonging to another.
 While sometimes seen as a “property crime,” criminal mischief can carry severe penalties depending on the value of the damage and the circumstances of the offense.
 In some cases, a person could even face prison time for a criminal mischief offense.
 Here is an overview of key points to know:

-• What Counts as Criminal Mischief: Criminal mischief happens when a person purposely or knowingly damages another’s property without consent.
-It also applies to reckless actions that cause damage, such as throwing objects at vehicles or breaking windows.
-Tampering with utilities, pipelines, or communication systems also falls under the statute.
+Criminal mischief happens when a person purposely or knowingly damages tangible property of another without consent.
+The New Jersey Criminal Code defines this offense to include anyone who purposely, knowingly, or recklessly tampers with or damages tangible property belonging to someone else.
+It also applies to reckless or negligent conduct that causes damage, such as throwing objects at vehicles or breaking windows.

-• Criminal Mischief Penalties: Under New Jersey law, criminal mischief charges are graded based on the extent of the damage and the type of property involved.
-Damage under $500 is a disorderly persons offense, handled in municipal court.
-Damage between $500 and $2,000 is a fourth-degree crime, punishable by up to 18 months in prison.
-Damage exceeding $2,000 elevates the offense to third degree.
-A person could face as much as five years in prison.
-If a person’s life is put in jeopardy, it is an even more serious offense.
+Under New Jersey law, criminal mischief charges are graded based on the extent of the damage and the type of property involved.
+Property damage under $500 is a disorderly persons offense, handled in municipal court.
+A disorderly persons offense can result in up to six months in county jail and fines.

-• Common Examples of Criminal Mischief: Criminal mischief can come in many different forms.
+Criminal mischief can come in many different forms.
 Indeed, these cases often include vandalism of homes, vehicles, or businesses.
 Graffiti is frequently charged as criminal mischief, and offenders may be required to pay cleanup costs in addition to fines.
 Keyed cars, broken windows, and intentional flooding are other common examples.

 Why Rely On Defense Lawyer Bonnie Putterman for a New Jersey Criminal Mischief Case